jitender1222/React-Simplified/01 Beginning/readme.md

  you would experience slow content load times if the request had to travel all the way across the Country.
 To remove this, a CDN would store a cached version of the USA website content in multiple geographical locations around the world, also called **“points of presence” (PoPs)**.
 These PoPs contain their own caching servers and are responsible for delivering that content close to where you’re located in INDIA.

+ # Why is React known as React?

+ React was designed to be a flexible and efficient Javascript library to make the user interfaces.

+ React is named react because of its ability to **react** to changes in data.
+When the data in a React component changes, React will automatically re-render the component so that it reflects the new data.
+This makes it easy to create user interfaces that always look up-to-date.